Wildland fire module: History

 In 1995, the National Park Service (NPS) founded several FUMs and hosted them in five different park units across the United States: Bandelier NM, Saguaro NP, Whiskeytown-Shasta-Trinity NRA, Zion NP, and Yellowstone NP.
 In 1999, the NPS created four more modules: Black Hills FUM, Cumberland Gap FUM, Great Smokes FUM, and Buffalo River FUM.

 King's Peak Wildland Fire Module working on the Willow Fire on the Caribou-Targhee National Forest.
 The crew is taking fire behavior observations from the safety of a meadow.

 The modules were developed with the primary purpose of assisting the National Park units with fire use (wildland fire and prescribed fire).
 Secondarily, the modules were intended to be used in monitoring fire effects, and manually reducing hazard fuels on various park units.
 Modules were also anticipated to be used to assist other agencies in fire use and fuels treatment projects when all the park unit objectives were met.

 Other modules came into existence as the use and flexibility of fire use modules became more apparent.
 The most notable of these wildland fire modules includes ones stationed on the Stanislaus National Forest, Ashley National Forest, and The Nature Conservancy's Southern Rockies.

 Since 2005, the U.S. Forest Service has also implemented the use of wildland fire modules throughout the country.
 As of 2025, there are 69 wildland fire modules in the United States.
-These modules are highly qualified and extremely effective in a variety of fire ground operations ranging from basic suppression to extremely accurate fire behavior analysis and other tactical predictive services.
+These modules are highly qualified and effective in a variety of fire ground operations ranging from basic suppression to extremely accurate fire behavior analysis and other tactical predictive services.